djoos/EscapeWSSEAuthenticationBundle/README.md

         #...
         wsse:
             #...
-            lifetime: 300 (or -1 for no-expirable tokens)
+            lifetime: 300 # or -1 for infinite lifetime tokens (please use with extreme care!)
 ```

 ### Specify a custom date format